benorama/ngrx-demo-apps/README.md

 As we did for the web app, link the `ngrx-demo-core` shared module and run the mobile app.

 ```
-// Go into mobile Ionic2 app directory and create a symlink from the local node_modules folder to the global shared module symlink
+# Go into mobile Ionic2 app directory
 cd ../mobile

+# Install dependencies and typings (you can get a burger...)
+npm install
+typings install

+# Create a symlink from the local node_modules folder to the global shared module symlink
 npm link ngrx-demo-core

-// Run the mobile app locally
+# Run the mobile app locally
 ionic serve
 ```